Holding Authorities Accountable For Prisoner Abuse

 Prisoner abuse is any act of assault committed against an incarcerated person while he or she is in the custody of a jail, prison or holding facility.
 These harmful acts are usually acted out by correctional officers, correctional facility employees or other inmates.

-If you or a loved one is the victim of prison abuse, the experienced civil rights lawyers at Sivin & Miller, LLP Attorneys at Law, in New York can file a lawsuit on your behalf.
+If you or a loved one is the victim of prison abuse, the experienced civil rights lawyers at Sivin, Miller & Roche LLP, in New York can file a lawsuit on your behalf.
 You may deserve money to compensate for the suffering you have endured.
 You may also deserve money to cover medical bills for gunshot wounds or other injuries caused by the police.

 Before you file a lawsuit for prisoner abuse, steps must be taken to exhaust all administrative remedies at the detention facility.
 We will lead you through these procedures to ensure that everything is done properly leading up to filing your lawsuit.